Sikh funerals — An inside view

 After careers in engineering and retail, Manpreet set out to learn as much as he could about funeral care, and now assists Sikh families with arranging funerals in Southall, West London, not far from where he grew up.

-We asked him to share his perspective on Sikh approaches to death and funerals for Talking Death.
+We asked him to share his perspective on Sikh approaches to death and funerals for our blog.

 Rituals that change and evolve